 Under the 2018 Stock Option Plan, the term of any option was fixed by the Board at the time the particular option was awarded, provided that such date could not be later than the fifth anniversary of the award date of such option.
 Under the Omnibus Plan, the term of awards shall be the date so fixed by the Board at the time the particular award is granted, provided that the term of an option shall not exceed 10 years from the date of grant.
 The Board has discretion to determine the maximum period during which an RSU may remain outstanding prior to settlement (the "Restriction Period").
+At the conclusion of the applicable Restriction Period, the relevant class of RSUs will expire.

-If an option holder is unable to exercise an option that would otherwise expire because of a trading blackout imposed by the Company, the term of options granted under the 2018 Stock Option Plan and the Omnibus Plan is automatically extended until the tenth business day following the expiry of the trading blackout.
+If an option holder holding options granted under 2018 Stock Option Plan is unable to exercise an option that would otherwise expire because of a trading blackout imposed by the Company, the term of options granted under the 2018 Stock Option Plan and the Omnibus Plan is automatically extended until the tenth business day following the expiry of the trading blackout.